jarvelov/cgminer-keep-alive/README.md

 * Optionally send an email when cgminer crasches.
 * Save program log to a file with configurable path (normal and debug mode)
 * Better-looking output
-* Full support to keep cgminer-keep-alive and cgminer in different folders
+* Full support to keep cgminer-keep-alive and cgminer in different folders when using without batch file